CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

     As a developer providing a reproducible example, we may also chose to list important and useful parameters, even if the value is the same as the default.
     Here we chose to list `.plotInitialTime` (a parameter used and defined in the *speciesAbundance* and *temperature* modules), but provide the default value (we experimenting with it by changing its value in the `Part1_DummyModel.R`).

--   `paths` contains the folder Pathectory paths that we set earlier.
+-   `paths` contains the folder directory paths that we set earlier.

 ```r